dietH.jpg

 According to the FDA, the exact underlying cause of DCM is unknown, but it may have a genetic component.
 Breeds that are most often affected by DCM include large and giant breeds, such as Great Danes, boxers, Newfoundlands, Irish wolfhounds, Saint Bernards, and Doberman pinschers.
 Small and medium breeds are less likely to experience DCM, with the exception of American and English cocker spaniels.
 However, cases reported to the FDA have included golden and Labrador retrievers, whippets, a shih tzu, a bulldog and miniature schnauzers, as well as mixed breeds.

 No brands or specific grain-free food products have been named by the FDA at this time, and officials are still searching for the exact connection between the grain-free diet and DCM, but officials now suspect that the negative effects may stem from a lack of taurine.
-Taurine is an amino acid that is highly concentrated the muscles of the heart, and it’s an essential amino acid, which means it is not produced by the body and must be absorbed from food.
+Taurine is an amino acid that is highly concentrated in the muscles of the heart, and it’s an essential amino acid, which means it is not produced by the body and must be absorbed from food.

-Typically, taurine deficiency is not an issue for dogs, since meat proteins contain sufficient amounts of taurine.
+Typically, taurine deficiency is not an issue for dogs since meat proteins contain sufficient amounts of taurine.
 But dogs on special diets with grain-free plants listed as the primary ingredients (such as legumes, lentils, peas, and/or potatoes) may be lacking in taurine.
-This is why officials are urging owners of dogs on nontraditional diets that have been diagnosed with DCM make sure their veterinarians are informed about the dog’s unique diet.
+This is why officials are urging owners of dogs on nontraditional diets that have been diagnosed with DCM to make sure their veterinarians are informed about the dog’s unique diet.

 If your dog has been diagnosed with DCM and you believe his or her diet may have played a role in the development of the condition, you can submit a report to the FDA through the Safety Reporting Portal or contact your state’s FDA Consumer Complaint Coordinators.